Back to blog

 Checking the HTTP response headers via curl

 The question “what is curl?” is also answered in one of our previous articles.
 We recommend reading it if you want to learn how it became such a universal asset.
+In addition, you can check our cURL converter solution to transform cURL commands into your preferred programming languages.

 Installation